 -

 Start over: If you haven't done very many rows and something is going sideways, then you could consider just starting over.
 Making the scarf longer won't fix errors or tension issues in your starting rows.
-It's completely normal to start over a few times as you get the hang of the pattern and special techniques; you're learning and swatching as you go.
+It's completely normal to start over a few times as you get the hang of the pattern, color rule, and stitch definitions; you're learning and swatching as you go.

 Counting stitches